Susan Howard

-Jeri Lynn Mooney (born 1942), better known as Susan Howard, is an American actress, writer, and political activist.
+Jeri Lynn Mooney (born January 28, 1943), better known as Susan Howard, is an American actress, writer, and political activist.
 She portrayed Donna Culver Krebbs on Dallas (1979–1987) and co-starred on Petrocelli (1974–1976).
 She is also a screenwriter and member of the Writers Guild of America.

 Biography

-Jeri Lynn Mooney was born in Marshall, Texas, to parents Cassell C. and Melba Ruth "Peg" Mooney.
+Jeri Lynn Mooney was born in Marshall, Texas, to parents Melba Ruth "Peg" (née Bell) and Cassell Carl Mooney.
 She has an older brother, James.
 Her family is of Irish ancestry from Cork.
 Mooney was recognized for her acting talent while growing up in Marshall.
 She won a University Interscholastic League award for Best Actress while in high school.
 Upon graduating from Marshall High School in 1960, she attended the University of Texas for two years, where she studied drama and was a member of the Gamma Phi Beta sorority, before leaving for Los Angeles to become an acting student at the Los Angeles Repertory Company.
 She later took the stage name Susan Howard as her father had nicknamed her Susie and Howard was a family name.